aletheia-foundation/aletheia-admin/Personas.md

 ## Personas

 Personas are a thought exercise in thinking about potential contributors and users and looking at how they would engage with the project to indentify any barriers and make improvements.
-These people are completely ficticious.
+These personas where created as part of the [Mozilla Open Leadership Series](https://mozilla.github.io/open-leadership-training-series/) and are completely ficticious.

 ## Saanvi Chavan